-If we are unable to competitively operate within the Ka-Band satellite environment, our business could be adversely affected.
+If we are unable to competitively operate within the HTS satellite environment, our business could be adversely affected.

 In the U.S. market, some of our competitors have launched Ka-band satellites.
 These actions may affect our competitiveness due to the relative lower cost of Ka-band space segment per user as well as the increased integration of the VSAT technology in the satellite solution.
-Due to the current nature of the Ka-band solution where the initial investment in ground segment gateway equipment is relatively high, ground segment equipment effectively becomes tightly coupled to the specific satellite technology.
-As such, there may be circumstances where it is difficult for competitors to compete with the incumbent VSAT vendor using the particular Ka-band satellite.
+Due to the current nature of the HTS solution where the initial investment in ground segment gateway equipment is relatively high, ground segment equipment effectively becomes tightly coupled to the specific satellite technology.
+As such, there may be circumstances where it is difficult for compete with the incumbent VSAT vendor using the particular HTS satellite.
 If this occurs, the market dynamics may change to favor a VSAT vendor partnering with the satellite service provider, which may decrease the number of vendors who may be able to succeed.
 If we are unable to forge such a partnership our business could be adversely affected.

-Although we have entered the Ka-band market with responsive Ka-band VSAT technology, we expect that our penetration into that market will be gradual and our success is not assured.
-In addition, our competitors, who are producing large numbers of Ka-band VSATs, may benefit from cost advantages.
-If we are unable to reduce our Ka-band VSAT costs sufficiently, we may not be competitive in the international market.
+Although we have entered the HTS market with responsive HTS VSAT technology, we expect that our penetration into that market will be gradual and our success is not assured.
+In addition, our competitors, who are producing large numbers of HTS VSATs, may benefit from cost advantages.
+If we are unable to reduce our HTS VSAT costs sufficiently, we may not be competitive in the international market.
 We also expect that competition in this industry will continue to increase.